-- continuing (1) to appoint two committees composed 'of representatives of all Commonwealth countries to meet with the Secretary-General in London.
-The first will review regularly the effect of sanctions and also the special needs which may from time to time arise in honouring the Commonwealth's undertaking to come to the support of Zambia as required.
-The second will coordinate a special Commonwealth Programme of Assistance in training Rhodesian Africans as set out below. - (2) The sanctions Committee will recommend the reconvening of the Prime Ministers' Meeting when they judge that this is necessary.
-In any case, the Prime Ministers agreed to meet again in July if the rebellion has not been ended before then. - (3) The Sanctions Committee will advise the Prime Ministers if it considers action by the United Nations is called for. - (4) Some Prime Ministers indi cated that they reserved the right if need arises to pro pose mandatory United Nations action under Articles 41 or 42 of Chapter VII of the Charter.
+- continuing (1) to appoint two committees composed of representatives of all Commonwealth countries to meet with the Secretary-General in London.
+The first will review regularly the effect of sanctions and also the special needs which may from time to time arise in honouring the Commonwealth's undertaking to come to the support of The Zambia as required. second will co-ordinate a spa-Commonwealth Procial gramme of Assistance in training Rhodesian Atricans as set out below. - (2) The sanctions Committee will recommend the reconvening of the Prime Ministers' Meeting when they judge that this is necessary.
+In any case, the Prime Ministers agreed to meet again in July if the rebellion has not been ended before then. - (3) The Sanctions Committee will advise the Prime Ministers if it considers action by the United Nations is called for. - (4) Some Prime Ministers indicated that they reserved the right if need arises to propose mandatory United Nations action under Articles 41 or 42 of Chapter VII of the Charter.
 This statement was noted by the other Heads of Government.

 Co-operation with Zambia.-The Prime Minister of Britain informed his colleagues of British actions in support of Zambia.
-The Prime Ministers welcomed the effort made by Commonwealth and other countries in organizing the emergency transport of oil and vital supplies.
-The Meat-ing agreed that members of the Commonwealth should give full consideration to concerted assistance to Zambia and that this assistance should be extended to include Malawi if necessary.
+The Prime Ministers welcomed the effort made by Commonwea'th and other countries in organizing the emergency transport of oil and vital supplies.
+The Meeting agreed that members of the Commonwealth should give full consideration to concerted assistance to Zambia and that this assistance should be extended to include Malawi if necessary.

-in Training Assistance Rhodesian Africans.-The Prime Ministers were agreed that planned assistance to a lawfully constituted Government of Rhodesia should begin at once.
-They therefore approved the establishment of a special Commonwealth Programme to help accelerate the training of Rhodesian Africans and directed the Secretary-General to arrange as soon as possible a meeting of educational and technical assistance experts to consider detailed projects of aid by Commonwealth countries, including the early establishment of an administrative training centre in Rhodesia.
+Assistance in Training Rhodesian Africans.-The Prime Ministers were agreed that planned assistance to a lawfully constituted Government of Rhodesia should begin at once.
+They therefore approved the estab ishment of a special Commonwealth Programme to help accelerate the training of Rhodesian Africans and directed the Secretary-General to arrange as soon as possible a meeting of educational and technical assistance experts to consider detailed projects of aid by Commonwealth countries, including the early establishment of an administrative training centre in Rhodesia.

-Conclusion.-Fjinally, the Prime Ministers saw the Rhodesian question in the context of the worldwide problem of race relations.
+Conclusion.-Finally, the Prime Ministers saw the Rhodesian question in the context of the worldwide problem of race relations.
 They reaffirmed the declaration made in their Communique of July, 1964 and expressed the hope that a just solution to the Rhodesian question would light a ray of hope for men and women of all races throughout the world for a future giving assurance of greater harmony between nations and recognition to the dignity of man.